Lady Lambert's Adventures

 September 1830

-Lady Lambert and her sister in law, Eleanor Carter, were inspecting the cabins assigned to them for their crossing from London to Boston in the Amelia Anne packet.
+Lady Lambert and her sister-in-law, Eleanor Carter, were inspecting the cabins assigned to them for their crossing from London to Boston in the Amelia Anne packet.
 They looked comfortable enough.
-The ship was a solidly built clipper, constructed to give passengers a maximum of comfort, and Rear Admiral Sir Anthony Carter, Lady Lambert’s father in law had personally selected the ship for them.
-After all, it would carry his only children, Richard Lord Lambert and Eleanor Carter, and also his daughter in law.
+The ship was a solidly built clipper, constructed to give passengers a maximum of comfort, and Rear Admiral Sir Anthony Carter, Lady Lambert’s father-in-law had personally selected the ship for them.
+After all, it would carry his only children, Richard Lord Lambert and Eleanor Carter, and also his daughter-in-law.

 Refusing to wait in London, Eleanor had persuaded her brother Richard to escort her to Boston, there to find her fiancé and bring him relief.
-Her sister-in-law, newly we and expecting a child, rather than seeing her husband leave her alone for months, joined them in their undertaking.
+Her sister-in-law, newly wed and expecting a child, rather than seeing her husband leave her alone for months, joined them in their undertaking.

 Since the Atlantic hurricane season had not ended yet, the Amelia Anne would sail a northern route, and her captain expected the crossing to take five to six weeks.
-They would weigh anchor in the next morning, and the three young people had come aboard before nightfall so that the ship might use the first light of the morning to sail.
-Neither Lady Lambert, the former Ellen Wilkes née Trilby, not her sister in law had even sailed in an ocean-going ship, and they were a little apprehensive.
+They would weigh anchor in the morning, and the three young people had come aboard before nightfall so that the ship might use the first light of the morning to sail.
+Neither Lady Lambert, the former Ellen Wilkes née Trilby, nor her sister-in-law had even sailed in an ocean-going ship, and they were a little apprehensive.
 Richard had travelled by sea before as an infant and young boy, when his mother, Lady Harriet Carter, had followed her husband to overseas stations, but his memories were dim.
 Still, he maintained a stoical composure, conscious of his standing as a peer of the realm.

 They were on their way to aid Eleanor’s fiancé, Don Antonio Ruiz y Costa, who had travelled to his native Colombia to settle his affairs — he had been the Colombian ambassador to the Court of St. James — and had suffered a ship wreck on the return journey.
 The survivors were picked up by a Boston whaler, and thus, Antonio landed up penniless in Boston.
 With the help of the friendly British consul, he had sent letters to his mother and his fiancée, advising them of his survival, but also of the dire straits in which he found himself.
 Eleanor Carter, a resolute and strong willed young woman, insisted on bringing her fiancé the needed funds and documents personally, an endeavour that her mother only allowed after her brother Richard agreed to accompany her.
 Being newly wed, his wife Ellen insisted on joining the mission, hoping to have her husband to herself for the journey.